 I am a fellow of the Higher Education Academy.

 My current project, Translating for Change, funded by the AHRC, focuses on the translation and use of LGBT+ cinema in China.
 We analyse the translations and paratextual presentation by fan communities, as well as the role of film festivals and screenings, in order to understand how these translations connect to forms of worldmaking.
 I am Co-Investigator on this project which is led by Ting Guo.
-This project builds on my research on translation as part of fan practices, which includes a British Academy/Newton Fund sponsored project on fan translation in Vietnam with Van Nhan Luong.
+This project builds on my research on translation as part of fan practices, which includes a British Academy/Newton Fund sponsored project on fan translation in Vietnam.
 That project analysed the relationship between postcolonial fandoms, access to global culture and translation.

-My work on fandom, translation and worldmaking is theoretically grounded by my work on political and community aspects of translation that has included co-editing the Routledge Handbook of Translation and Politics with Fruela Fernandez, and a special issue of TranscUlturAl with Helen Ringrow on translation and borders.
+My work on fandom, translation and worldmaking is theoretically grounded by my research on political and community aspects of translation that has included co-editing the Routledge Handbook of Translation and Politics with Fruela Fernandez, and a special issue of TranscUlturAl with Helen Ringrow on translation and borders.
 I am currently developing a new project on translation of counterculture which brings together questions of the translation of cultural and political ideas over both languages and temporal distance.

-In addition to this work, I continue to research translation in film, especially in relation to adaptation and remaking.
+In addition, I continue to research translation in film, especially in relation to adaptation and remaking.
 My second monograph project analyses film remakes as a form of translation created for knowing audiences.
 Drawing on a range of case studies from different nations, including Breathless, Vertigo, Twelve Monkeys, La jetée, Funny Games, The Ring, A Woman A Gun and A Noodle Shop, If..., Fear Eats the Soul, All that Heaven Allows, Oslo August 31, as well as Hollywood’s multilingual versions from the 1930s, it focuses on how remakes affect the reception of the original film and contribute to its continuing afterlife through notions of memory, haunting and rewriting.

 - Translation Studies, Literature, Film